 - Suppressed appetite

-At the moment, the Keto diet is one of the most popular ways to lose weight because results usually are seen quite quickly and dramatically and, with careful monitoring, the Keto diet can be maintained for a long time.
-It is important to note, however, that going on a low-calorie Keto diet is not recommended for extended periods and should be followed only for a few weeks to a month at most and should be monitored by a physician or nutrition expert.
+For several years and continuing today, keto dieting has been and is one of the most popular ways to lose weight because results usually are seen quite quickly and dramatically and, with careful monitoring, keto diets can be maintained for a long time.
+It is important to note, however, that going on a low-calorie keto diet is not recommended for extended periods and should be followed only for a few weeks to a month at most and should be monitored by a physician or nutrition expert.